This Is Who We Are (As I Lay Dying album)

-This Is Who We Are is the first DVD from the metalcore band As I Lay Dying.
+This Is Who We Are is the first DVD by American metalcore band As I Lay Dying.
 It was released on April 14, 2009, through Metal Blade Records.
 The video album sold 4,200 copies in the US during its first week of sales allowing it to debut at number 2 on the Top Music Videos chart.
-On May 18, 2009, the DVD was certified Gold in the US.
-It was also certified Platinum in Canada by the CRIA.
+On May 18, 2009, the DVD was certified Gold in the US by the RIAA.
+It was also certified Platinum in Canada by Music Canada.

 Track listing

 Disc 1: Documentary

 Complete band history includes in-depth artist interviews and commentary, interviews with friends and family, as well as observations and road stories from colleagues and bands that have worked with and befriended As I Lay Dying since the band's inception.

 Disc 2: Live

 Videos of live songs recorded from various locations during As I Lay Dying's 2008 tours.